-- 26. We have identified to you any previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of this audit and agreed-upon procedures being undertaken and the corrective actions taken to address significant findings and recommendations. - 27.
-With respect to your engagement to apply agreed-upon procedures as identified by the National Collegiate Athletic Association (NCAA), dated March 10, 2022, as of and for the year ended June 30, 2022, and the supplemental procedures agreed to by the University of Wisconsin - Madison Division of Intercollegiate Athletics ("Athletic Department"), we confirm to the best of our knowledge and belief, the following representations made to you during your engagement: - We are responsible for the financial and NCAA compliance-related data of the Athletic Department. - As of and for the year ended June 30, 2022, the Statement of Revenues and Expenditures-Budgetary Basis is presented in accordance with NCAA guidelines. - 30.
-The Chancellor's office of the University of Wisconsin Madison and the Athletic Department's management selected the criteria.
-We are responsible for determining that such criteria are appropriate for our purposes. - We have disclosed to you all known matters related to noncompliance (if any) with NCAA reporting guidelines. - 32.
-We have disclosed to you any communications from regulatory agencies, internal auditors, and other independent practitioners or consultants, and others affecting the Athletic Department and NCAA reporting. - 33.
-We have provided you with access to all records that we believe are relevant to our compliance with the NCAA. - We have responded fully to all inquiries made to us by you during the engagement.
+- 27. With respect to your engagement to apply agreed-upon procedures as identified by the National Collegiate Athletic Association (NCAA), as of and for the year ended June 30, 2023, and the supplemental procedures agreed to by the University of Wisconsin-Madison Division of Intercollegiate Athletics (Athletic Department), we confirm to the best of our knowledge and belief, the following representations made to you during your engagement: - a.
+We are responsible for the financial and NCAA compliance-related data of the Athletic Department. - b.
+As of and for the year ended June 30, 2023, the Statement of Revenues and Expenditures-Budgetary Basis is presented in accordance with NCAA guidelines. - C. The Chancellor's office of the University of Wisconsin- Madison and the Athletic Department's management selected the criteria.
+We are responsible for determining that such criteria are appropriate for our purposes. - d.
+We have disclosed to you all known matters related to noncompliance (if any) with NCAA reporting guidelines. - e.
+We have disclosed to you any communications from regulatory agencies, internal auditors and other independent practitioners or consultants and others affecting the Athletic Department and NCAA reporting. - We have provided you with access to all records that we believe are relevant to our compliance with the NCAA. - g.
+We have responded fully to all inquiries made to us by you during the engagement.